cmurray187/cmurray187.github.io/_posts/2020-06-13-Heatwaves.md

 I designed my experimental heatwave simulation using these extreme events.
 Herring embryos were reared under two pCO2 treatments (low pCO2: ~600 µatm, pHT 7.85; elevated pCO2: ~2650 µatm, pHT 7.23) at common temperature conditions (~8.5°C) for the first 5 days post-fertilization (dpf).
 On day 5, the simulated heatwave was initaited in half of the rearing units per pCO2 level.
 Temperatures were increased by ~0.9°C/d for 5 consecutive days to achieve +4.4°C above ambient (8.7°C to 13.1°C).
 The somewhat elevated rate of increase was a limitation of coarse temperature control of my aquarium thermostats and heaters.

-This figure illustartes pH and temperature conditions from 16 experimental rearing units (black dots are discrete pH measurements and grey lines are continuous temp data):
+These figure illustarte pH and temperature conditions from 16 experimental rearing units (black dots are discrete pH measurements and grey lines are continuous temp data):

 Ambient Temps            |  Heatwave Treatments :-------------------------:|:-------------------------: